 Graduates of online master’s in political communication programs can work as campaign strategists, government public relations specialists, lobbyists, journalists, communications directors, and political researchers.
 In these roles, they inform the public about important sociopolitical issues, advance the agendas of political organizations or parties, research the impact of political communication on social progress, and manage the local, state, and national governments’ relationship with their constituents.

 Examples of Online Master’s in Political Communication Programs

-Currently, there are five online master’s in political communication programs in the United States.
+Currently, there are four online master’s in political communication programs in the United States.
 Below are brief descriptions of each of these online programs:

 - Johns Hopkins University’s Zanvyl Krieger School of Arts & Sciences Advanced Academics Programs offers an Online Master of Arts in Communication with a concentration in Political Communication.
 This program has courses in campaign communication, crisis communication, public affairs, speech writing, and strategic political communication, and prepares students for supporting governance, election campaigns, political activism, and social change.